ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: backlog

-        Returns the number of samples (:py:data:`niscope.Session.points_done`) that have been acquired but not fetched  for the record specified by :py:data:`niscope.Session.fetch_record_number`.
+        Returns the number of samples (:py:attr:`niscope.Session.points_done`) that have been acquired but not fetched  for the record specified by :py:attr:`niscope.Session.fetch_record_number`.

         The following table lists the characteristics of this property.